lokeshbio/Teaching/Material2.md

 Click yes for the first question (if any).
 This question will not appear again.

-Enter the password given to you by the teacher.
+Enter the password given to you by Alex ;)

 Then you can check what kinds of files Alex has in his home folder: